MShellito-MS/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/retention-tags-and-policies.md

 The Managed Folder Assistant applies the retention policy by inspecting items in the mailbox and determining whether they're subject to retention.
 It then stamps items subject to retention with the appropriate retention tags and takes the specified retention action on items past their retention age.

+The retention policy runs automatically one time every seven days for mailboxes that are larger than 10 MB.
+However, the retention policy doesn't automatically run for mailboxes that are smaller than 10 MB.

 The Managed Folder Assistant is a throttle-based assistant.
 Throttle-based assistants are always running and don't need to be scheduled.
 The system resources they can consume are throttled.
 You can configure the Managed Folder Assistant to process all mailboxes on a Mailbox server within a certain period (known as a work cycle).
 Additionally, at a specified interval (known as the work cycle checkpoint), the assistant refreshes the list of mailboxes to be processed.
 During the refresh, the assistant adds newly created or moved mailboxes to the queue.
 It also reprioritizes existing mailboxes that haven't been processed successfully due to failures and moves them higher in the queue so they can be processed during the same work cycle.

 You can also use the [Start-ManagedFolderAssistant](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-retention/start-managedfolderassistant) cmdlet to manually trigger the assistant to process a specified mailbox.
 To learn more, see [Configure the Managed Folder Assistant](https://technet.microsoft.com/library/9fcfb9b6-bd24-4218-a163-bc599cd5476a.aspx).